What is a Caregiver?

 Many parents and caregivers may be concerned about their child’s well-being or may have a difficult time coping with a mental health concern of a child or young adult.
 Parents and caregivers often wonder how best to parent and provide support.
 Families impacted by a mental health concern or diagnosis can find it particularly difficult to get the help they need.

 CMHA in Alberta in partnership with the Government of Alberta, Ministry of Children’s Services has developed a peer-to-peer family support program.
-Caregiver Connections provides parents and caregivers of children or young adults who have a mental health concern, or are concerned with their child’s well-being, with a drop-in support group which provides compassionate support along with specific information and resources.
+Caregiver Connections provides parents and caregivers of individuals with a mental health concern.
+We provide peer support services in six Alberta Regions, offering compassionate support along with specific information and resources.

 Questions?
 Concerns?
 Feedback?
 We’d love to hear from you!
 Email CaregiverConnections@cmha.ab.ca.

 Please contact our six partnering CMHA Regions to learn more about the group in your area: